martonpaulo/community-feed/README.md

 - [x] Only show the comment button when the user types a non-empty comment
 - [x] Integrate TypeScript into the project
 - [x] Add linting and formatting to the project
+- [x] ~~Retrieve all user data from the Random User API~~
+- [x] ~~Adding a comment should be part of a service that sends a POST request to the API~~
+- [x] Rewrite the README file with more detailed instructions and images/emojis
+- [x] Add screenshots to the README file
 - [ ] Display a modal when deleting a comment to confirm the action
 - [ ] Display a modal for editing profile button saying that the feature is not available yet
-- [x] ~~Retrieve all user data from the Random User API~~
-- [x] ~~Adding a comment should be part of a service that sends a POST request to the API~~
 - [ ] Display the string "You" instead of the user's name when the user is the author of a post/comment
 - [ ] Only display the delete button on user posts if the user is the author
-- [ ] Add screenshots to the README file
-- [ ] Rewrite the README file with more detailed instructions and images/emojis

 ## License